How do we live our lives co-existing with illness?

 Personal experience with cancer

 Association with Dr. Jinroh ItamiTrudy shares that she was introduced to Dr. Itami’s work way back in 1991.
 A friend of hers gave her the book Playing Ball on Running Water by Dr. David Reynolds where she learned and instantly developed a liking for Morita therapy.
-She then reached out to Dr. Reynolds and took his program which led her to discover Ikigai Ryoho (meaningful life therapy), designed by Dr. Jinroh Itami for metastatic cancer patients.
-Dr. Itami had the mantra: “Even though I am ill, I will not live like a sick person.” – He wanted the cancer patients to do things and find reasons to stay alive; not allowing cancer to dominate their lives.
+She then reached out to Dr. Reynolds and took his program, which led her to discover Ikigai Ryoho (meaningful life therapy), designed by Dr. Jinroh Itami for metastatic cancer patients.
+Dr. Itami had the mantra, “Even though I am ill, I will not live like a sick person.” – He wanted the cancer patients to do things and find reasons to stay alive, not allow cancer to dominate their lives.

 Playing an active role